Personal Chef Secrets: How To Make Crispy Salmon Without Skin

 Why As A Personal Chef I Remove The Skin

-I love crispy salmon.
-I love it with the skin on however as a personal chef it becomes tricky when deciding how to treat salmon with guests of 10 or more.
 I have found that in larger groups it is best to keep the skin off to avoid having last-minute requests or having guests having to pick around their salmon because they aren’t fans of the skin.
-So the next conundrum is how do we mimic the texture of crispy skin without it.
+So the next conundrum is how do we mimic the texture of crispy salmon without skin.

 1 Large Salmon Filet